English Only, Please

-English Only, Please is a 2014 Filipino romantic comedy film directed by Dan Villegas and starring Jennylyn Mercado and Derek Ramsay.
-Produced by Quantum Films, in association with MJM Productions, Tuko Film Productions and Buchi Boy Films it is an official entry to the 40th Metro Manila Film Festival.
+English Only, Please is a 2014 Filipino romantic comedy film directed by Dan Villegas and co-written by Antoinette Jadaone and Anjeli Pessumal from a story by Villegas and Jadaone.
+The film stars Jennylyn Mercado and Derek Ramsay.

+Produced by Quantum Films, in association with MJM Productions, Tuko Film Productions, and Buchi Boy Films, the film was theatrically released on December 25, 2014, as an official entry to the 40th Metro Manila Film Festival.

 Plot

-Julian Parker (Derek Ramsay) comes to Manila from New York with one goal: to perfectly dictate a Filipino translation of his angry letter to his half-Pinay ex-girlfriend Megan with the help of the perky Filipino-English tutor he hired online.
-Tere Madlansacay (Jennylyn Mercado) is a top-notch Filipino-English tutor.
+Julian Parker comes to Manila from New York with one goal: to perfectly dictate a Filipino translation of his angry letter to his half-Pinay ex-girlfriend Megan with the help of the perky Filipino-English tutor he hired online.
+Tere Madlansacay is a top-notch Filipino-English tutor.
 She is strict and feisty and takes pride in teaching English and/or Filipino to more than 142 Americans, Fil-Ams, Koreans since 2006.